 Tattoo Artist Technique

-Some artists are very gentle when using the tattooing needle, and in-turn cause less damage, which will therefore require less of a swelling response from the body.
+Some artists are very gentle when using the needle, and in turn cause less damage, which will, therefore, require less of a swelling response from the body.

-Taking any sort of blood thinning medication before getting a tattoo can cause heavier bleeding throughout your tattooing session and for a while afterwards as well.
+Taking any sort of blood-thinning medication before getting a tattoo can cause heavier bleeding throughout your tattooing session, and for a while afterward, too.

-Always consult both your tattoo artist and your doctor when thinking about getting a new tattoo whilst taking any kind of medication.
+Always consult both your tattoo artist and your doctor when thinking about getting a new tattoo while taking any kind of medication.

 Although rare, tattoo swelling can uncommonly be a symptom of an infection.